affenity/Visualizememe/README.md

 I'm a self-taught developer, and I've worked on games, websites, and other various services for years.
 My main tech stack includes WebStorm / VSCode, Git, AWS / GCP / Azure / IBM, TypeScript, Cloudflare, and many more.

-I'm 17 years old and from Norway,thus speaking Norwegian and English fluently, along with a slight grasp of Spanish and German.<br />I guess school is good for *something*.
+I'm 18 years old and I'm from Norway,thus speaking Norwegian and English fluently, along with a slight grasp of Spanish and German.<br />I guess school is good for *something*.

 ### Get in touch with me: